aviatesk/street-feature-analysis/README.md

     - In conclusion, I don't recommend you to use Street10 for your project without any double-checking or modification.

 2. Is attribution analysis reliable ?
 Is "street-feature analysis" from [VGG16-Street10] trustworthy ?
-    - Some recent research throws fundamental doubts on the unreliability of saliency methods including [(Guided-)GradCAM]: https://arxiv.org/pdf/1711.00867.pdf
-    - In the first place, [(Guided-)GradCAM] is not enough for "street-feature analysis" mainly because it only shows samplewise-attribution for an input image.
+    - Some recent research throws fundamental doubts on the reliability of saliency methods including [(Guided-)GradCAM]: https://arxiv.org/pdf/1711.00867.pdf.
+Even worse, [(Guided-)GradCAM] is actually *not* enough for "street-feature analysis" in the first place, mainly because it only shows samplewise-attribution for an input image and can't detect *the universal features* across the whole dataset.
-    - Research for the interpretability of CNNs' deep features is on going, and "street-feature analysis" needs more enhancements as well.
+    - Research for the interpretability of CNNs' deep features is on-going, and likewise "street-feature analysis" needs more enhancements as well.
+    - From all above, I must say "street-feature analysis" is still in prototype and not applicable to practical usage for now.

-If you have any more comment or suggestion for this project, you're welcom to open an issue or make a pull request.
+If you have any more comment or suggestion for this project, you're welcom to open an issue or make a pull request !

 ## Future works

-As mentioned above, [(Guided-)GradCAM] loses much insight, leaving rich behaviour a network's hidden layers untouched.

-While there are many on-going researchs about the interpretability of neural networks' behaviour including Attribution analysis like [(Guided-)GradCAM], it seems that the combined interface of Feature visulalization and Attribution analysis introduced in https://distill.pub/2018/building-blocks/ could be the next step.
-I may implement that for [VGG16-Street10] as an future enhancement.
+While there are many on-going researchs about the interpretability of neural networks' behaviour including Attribution analysis like [(Guided-)GradCAM], it seems that an interface combining Feature visulalization with Attribution analysis introduced in https://distill.pub/2018/building-blocks/ could be the next step.
+I may implement the rich interface for [VGG16-Street10] as a future enhancement.

 ## Acknowledgements

 This project is carried as the final assignment for [DL4US](http://dl4us.com/ ), online deep-learning educating course held by [Matsuo Lab., the University of Tokyo](https://weblab.t.u-tokyo.ac.jp/en/ ).
-Though almost all what I have done with the project is accessible within this repository, only the final report I submitted is not available because of the restriction.
+Though almost all what I have done with the project is accessible within this repository, only the final report I submitted is not available because of restriction.
 But still you can see the [slides of presentation](presentation-2018-12-14/presentation-2018-12-14.pdf ) that I held at the completion celemony on Dec.14, 2018, at University of Tokyo (in Japanese).

-The initial inspiration for this project is from my friend [Ryohei](https://www.instagram.com/ryohei_ideal/ )'s instagram post: https://www.instagram.com/p/Bl7Sd2dnwNt8ZVzTu1Rdbe0NPUayQY48K77u-k0/ <br> Check his cool posts with great implications !
+The initial inspiration for this project was from my friend [Ryohei](https://www.instagram.com/ryohei_ideal/ )'s instagram post: https://www.instagram.com/p/Bl7Sd2dnwNt8ZVzTu1Rdbe0NPUayQY48K77u-k0/ <br> Check his cool posts with great implications !

 ### References

 While developing this project, I referred to many online resources.
-I show the list of the main references below.
+I show the main references list below.
 Thanks for all the great authors !

 - Places Dataset by B. Zhou, A. Lapedriza, A. Khosla, A. Oliva, and A. Torralba: http://places2.csail.mit.edu/
 - VGG16-Places365: https://github.com/CSAILVision/places365